pantelis/data-mining/_sources/aiml-common/lectures/vae/introduction/index.md

 The problem is that we need a very large number of such samples in high dimensional spaces such as images (for MNIST is 28x28 dimensions) .
 Most of the samples $\mathbf z_i$ will result into negligible $p(\mathbf x|z_i)$ and therefore won't contribute to the estimate of the $p(\mathbf x)$.

 **This is the problem that VAE addresses.
-The key idea behind its design is that of _inference_ of the _right_ latent space such that when the $\mathbf z$ when sampled, it results into a $\mathbf x$ that is very similar to that of our training data.
+The key idea behind its design is that of _inference_ of the _right_ latent space such that when $\mathbf z$  is sampled, it results into a $\mathbf x$ that is very similar to that of our training data.
 VAE in other works buys us _sample efficiency_ allowing computation and optimization of the objective function with far less effort than before.**

 ## References